What is an Orientation Leader?

 How can I apply?

-If you cannot attend any of these sessions because of class or another commitment, please email email@example.com.
+If you cannot attend any of these sessions, please feel free to email email@example.com.

 What you give: